 Our primary raw materials are high-grade zinc, brass, nickel silver, steel, aluminum, plastic resins and semiconductor chips and other electronics.
 These materials are generally available from a number of suppliers, but we have chosen to concentrate our sourcing with one primary vendor for each commodity.
 We believe our sources for raw materials are very reliable and adequate for our needs.
-We have not experienced any significant long term supply problems in our operations and do not anticipate any significant supply problems in the foreseeable future.
-See further discussion under "Risk Factors-Sources of and Fluctuations in Market Prices of Raw Materials" included under Item 1A of this Form 10-K.
+We have not experienced any significant long term supply problems in our operations.
+However, the impacts of the Coronavirus and geopolitical instability have adversely impacted the supply of certain semiconductor chips and related electronics components which has adversely impacted our, and our customers', ability to build product and fulfill orders.
+See further discussion under "Risk Related to Coronavirus and Other Health Epidemics," "Risk Related to Geopolitical Instability," and "Risk Factors-Sources of and Fluctuations in Market Prices of Raw Materials" included under Item 1A of this Form 10-K.